How DRILLS (iOS) Works?

 Training starts automatically.
 The transition from setup to execution is handled entirely by the drill logic, ensuring that every stage begins under the same conditions.
 The randomized start removes anticipation and makes reaction and execution measurable.

 Each stage runs until the drill objective is reached.
 If you step away from training or do not complete the stage within the allowed time, a Time Expired message appears.
 That stage is not added to your progress history.
-Nothing partial is saved.
+Partial results are not saved.

-If a stage goes wrong before it ends, for example due to poor shot placement or a clear mistake, you can hit the Reload Mark to restart the stage immediately.
-This allows correction without contaminating your performance data.
+If a stage goes wrong before it ends, for example due to poor shot placement or a clear execution error, you can hit the Reload Mark to restart the stage immediately.
+This allows you to correct mistakes without contaminating your performance data.

 When a stage ends with Ceasefire, results are calculated instantly.
-What you see is not a summary, but a measurement.
-Depending on the drill, this may include group size or offset in inches, final or best time measured in fractions of a second, or hit factor.
+What you see is not a summary but a measurement.
+Depending on the drill, this may include group size or offset measured in inches, final or best time measured in fractions of a second, Hit Factor, or point based and zone based scoring.
 Each result is evaluated directly against the drill goal.

-If you want to review a replay of your results, aim and hit the target one more time after Ceasefire, before tapping Back to return to the DRILLS screen and view your progress report.
+If you want to review a replay of your results, aim and hit the target one more time after Ceasefire.
+Then tap Back to return to the DRILLS screen and view your progress report.

 Before You Go